terao-ryohei/MC-Action-Logger/README.md

 ### Important Notes
 - Only one game can run at a time
 - Data is retained when players leave
-- Game automatically ends when all players exit
+- The game automatically ends when all players exit
 - Large amounts of logging may impact performance

 ## License